hammaadworks/wgetube/docs/epics.md

 **And** when I set A and B points with precision, then the player seamlessly loops that section.
 **And** when a loop is active, then the loop count is displayed, accurately tracking current session and historical plays.

-**Prerequisites:** Story 2.1
+**Prerequisites:** Story 2.3

 **Technical Notes:** Implement A-B loop logic within the player, including UI for setting points and displaying loop count.

-### Story 2.4: Bookmark Management
+### Story 2.6: Saved Loops Management

 As a user,
-I want to save bookmarks within content and save defined A-B loop sections, So that I can quickly access important points and reuse specific learning segments.
+I want to save specific points and defined A-B loop sections as "saved loops", So that I can quickly access important points and reuse specific learning segments.

 **Acceptance Criteria:**

 **Given** media is playing
-**When** I save a bookmark
-**Then** it is stored and accessible for quick navigation.
+**When** I save a specific point or an A-B loop **Then** it is stored as a "saved loop" and accessible for quick navigation.

-**And** when an A-B loop is defined, then I save it with a custom name, and it is stored and can be reused.
+**And** when a "saved loop" is defined, then I save it with a custom name, and it is stored and can be reused.
-**And** when a saved A-B loop, then I edit its name or timestamps, and the changes are reflected.
+**And** when a "saved loop", then I edit its name or timestamps, and the changes are reflected.

-**Prerequisites:** Story 2.3
+**Prerequisites:** Story 2.5

-**Technical Notes:** Implement bookmarking and saved loop management, including storage and editing functionality.
+**Technical Notes:** Implement saving and management of "saved loops" (both single points and A-B sections), including storage and editing functionality.

-### Story 2.5: Background and Screen-off Playback
+### Story 2.7: Background and Screen-off Playback

 As a user,
 I want audio to continue playing when the app is in the background or my screen is off,